 But how can Christ’s words ring true for us who live centuries after His astonishing announcement was first uttered?
 Well, in one simple word – 'believe'.
 Simply believe and the eyes of your understanding will be opened.
-Have faith in the truth of God's Word, and the shrouds of doubt will be lifted from your veiled heart.
+Have faith in the truth of God's Word and the shrouds of doubt will be lifted from your veiled heart.
 For Christ has become our Saviour and Mediator, our Advocate and Comforter.
 Christ is the Alpha and Omega of our faith, the Way and the Truth; the Resurrection and the Life – and one day we will be with Him and see Him face to face.
-He is the Light; the Light and the Love of our lives, for no man comes to the Father except through Him, and Jesus said, 'I and My Father are One'.
+He is the Light, the Light and the Love of our lives.
+No man comes to the Father except through Him, and Jesus said, "I and My Father are One."

-In these last days God has spoken to us in His Son, Whom He appointed heir of all things, and through Whom also He made the world.. for Jesus is the radiance of God’s glory and the exact representation of His nature, and He upholds all things by the word of His power.
-Let us look deeply into the lovely face of the Lord Jesus if we would desire to say, show us the Father.
-For Jesus clearly told us 'I and the Father are ONE.'
+In these last days, God has spoken to us in His Son Whom He appointed heir of all things and through Whom also He made the world... for Jesus is the radiance of God’s glory, the exact representation of His nature, and He upholds all things by the Word of His power.
+Let us look deeply into the lovely face of the Lord Jesus if we would desire to say, "Show us the Father."
+For Jesus clearly told us, "I and the Father are One."

-Loving Father, thank You that through the person of our Lord Jesus Christ we can see You, know You and have precious fellowship with You.
-Open my eyes to see more and more of Jesus so that I can see more and more of You, in His name I pray, AMEN.
+Loving Father, thank You that through the person of the Lord Jesus Christ, I can see You, know You, and have precious fellowship with You.
+Open my eyes to see more and more of Jesus so that I can see more and more of You.
+In Jesus' name I pray, AMEN.